 In October 2020, we entered into an amended and restated investor rights agreement, or IRA, as amended in March 2021, with certain holders of our redeemable convertible preferred stock and common stock, including entities affiliated with our directors.
 The IRA provides the holders of our redeemable convertible preferred stock with certain registration rights, including the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
 Simon Tate, Andrew Levin and Liam Ratcliffe are affiliated with Intermediate Capital Group plc, RA Capital Management, L.P. and AI ETI LLC, respectively.
 The IRA also provides these stockholders with information rights, which will terminate upon the closing of this offering, and a right of first refusal with regard to certain issuances of our capital stock, which will not apply to, and will terminate upon, the closing of this offering.
-After the closing of this offering, the holders of shares of common stock issuable on conversion of outstanding redeemable convertible preferred stock, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act under this agreement.
+After the closing of this offering, the holders of 36,690,573 shares of common stock issuable on conversion of outstanding redeemable convertible preferred stock, which includes the conversion of the 7,692,306 shares of Series B redeemable convertible preferred stock we issued and sold in May 2021, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act under this agreement.
 For a description of these registration rights, see the section titled "Description of Capital Stock-Registration Rights."